Everest Marathon Fund

-Over fourteen races we have raised more than £578,000.
+Over sixteen races we have raised over £631,000.
 The only administrative cost is the annual inspection of accounts for the Charity Commission.

 Money for the Fund is raised by individual runners.
 For those who wish to raise money for other charities, we ask that at least 50% of the money raised be given to the Everest Marathon Fund.
 A sponsorship pack and further information is supplied to all participants.
 Donations can be made online via www.virginmoneygiving.com.

 If you are seeking commercial sponsorship to help pay for your trip cost and equipment, this must be done separately from your charity sponsorship.
 If people give you money in the belief that it is going to a charity, you cannot use that money to help pay for your holiday.

 The Everest Marathon is organised as a non-profit-making tour by Bufo Ventures Ltd which donates all 'profit' to the Everest Marathon Fund.